- Agricultural & Environmental Sciences

 Search Our Site...Subscribe

-The LDAF Industrial Hemp Program will begin accepting license applications once Louisiana’s state plan is approved by USDA and state rules have been adopted.
+On Dec.
+23, 2019, Louisiana’s state industrial hemp plan was approved by the USDA.
+As of Dec.
+27, 2019, the LDAF Industrial Hemp Program began accepting license applications to produce, transport and process industrial hemp in Louisiana.
 Please continue to monitor this website for updated information on the status of the program and additional information on how to become a licensed grower, transporter or processor of industrial hemp.

 WASHINGTON, August 27, 2019 — Certain industrial hemp growers will be able to obtain insurance coverage under the Whole-Farm Revenue Protection (WFRP) program for crop year 2020.
 USDA’s Risk Management Agency (RMA) today announced coverage for hemp grown for fiber, flower or seeds, which will be available to producers who are in areas covered by USDA-approved hemp plans or who are part of approved state or university research pilot programs.
 Read the full USDA press release here.